-The Duke and Duchess of Cambridge and their three children Prince George, Princess Charlotte and Prince Louis met with Her Majesty the Queen for the first time since March.
+The Duke and Duchess of Cambridge and their three children Prince George, Princess Charlotte, and Prince Louis met with Her Majesty the Queen for the first time since March.
 The family was staying at the Anmer Hall at Queen’s Sandringham Estate in Norfolk.
-The Sun earlier this week reported that family arrived in Scottish resident Balmoral castle.
+The Sun earlier this week reported that the family arrived in Scottish resident Balmoral castle.

 The Duke and Duchess of Cambridge visited Balmoral where the Queen and Prince Philip remain in a Covid- secure “bubble”.
 Sources said that Her Majesty spent some time with great-grandchildren George, seven, Charlotte, five, and Louis, two, outside on the 50,000-acre estate.